manips-sai-org/OpenSai/tutorials/docs/2_robot_arm.md

 Try clicking on the Motion tab and change the y goal position of the robot.
 You will see it slide on the surface, maintaining the contact force and alignment.
 ![](images/2_robot_aligned_moved.png)

-There are more examples of controllers and python scripts in the SAI repository.
+There are more examples of controllers and python scripts in the OpenSai repository.

 ## Next tutorial
 [Controlling a robot arm with a haptic device](3_robot_arm_haptic.md)